Laser Peripheral Iridotomy (LPI)

 Will my vision improve after the laser procedure?

-This laser will not improve your vision.
+This laser is for lowering the eye pressure and will not improve your vision.

 What is the recovery time and what should I expect?

 Though everyone heals differently, most people can resume normal activities right after treatment, although you'll need to have someone drive you home.
-For the next few days your eyes may be red, a little scratchy and sensitive to light if you develop inflammation in the eye after the procedure.
+For the next few days your eyes may be red, a little scratchy and sensitive to light if you develop inflammation in the eye after the procedure

 Will LPI cure my glaucoma in those who have glaucoma?

-The simple answer is “No”.
-Glaucoma is a chronic disease that requires constant monitoring and treatment.
+The simple answer is “No.” Glaucoma is a chronic disease that requires constant monitoring and treatment.
 The LPI procedure may help to lower your eye pressure and widen the drainage angle.
 However, it will not reverse any loss of vision that has already occurred.

 What are the risks of LPI?

 Although LPI is very safe, there are no medical procedures with zero risk.
 Serious complications such as losing vision are extremely rare.
 The main risk of an LPI is that your iris may be difficult to penetrate, requiring more than one treatment session.
 Rarely, the laser spot in your iris may close requiring another procedure to open it again.
 Glare or visual disturbance, although uncommon, can occur in some patients.
-Symptoms often decrease with time and rarely require intervention.
-Lastly, the pressure in the eye may increase shortly after the laser.
-This typically can be controlled with pressure lowering eye drops and goes away on its own.
-It is extremely rare needing a surgery to lower the elevated eye pressure after LPI.

 For more information, please see:

-American Academy of Ophthalmology Patient Information Website
+American Academy of Ophthalmology Patient Information website: https://www.aao.org/eye-health/diseases/what-is-glaucoma